 Stages 1 and 2 are given as warnings to support students in making the right choices to avoid a detention.
-However, these are recorded on our electronic system and may be used to inform supportive interventions.
+However, these are recorded on ClassCharts and an accumulation of too many may result in a student going on report, as per the escalating ladder of support and consequence - see section 6 below.
 Depending on the nature of the poor behaviour, teachers may move straight to issuing an S3 or 4 detention, including for certain poor behaviours outside of lessons.

-- S3 Detentions run daily at lunchtimes from 12.30 12.55 in LC7/8 - S4 Detentions run every Monday, Wednesday and Friday from 3.20 4.15pm in the Dining Hall
+- S3 Detentions run daily at lunchtimes from 12.30 12.55 in LC7/8 - S4 Detentions run every Wednesday and Friday from 3.20 4.15pm in the Dining Hall